Dub Generals Sweet Up The Dance

-Sound system session.
+Sound System session.
 Feel the bass.
 Step on the beat.
 Float to the kiss of the tops.
 Listen to the message.
-Hastings based sound system Dub Generals has been niceing up the area with a crucial selection of Reggae vinyl for over a decade.
-Coz Barnsfield and Dan Carrington of the Dub Generals are passionate about bringing the authentic sound system experience to the people.
-If you too love Reggae you’ll probably know what a sound system is.
-But if you haven’t experienced the delights of being swept into a full-on physical magical offbeat vortex in a sound system session then suffice to say that they are a combination of equipment, power, music selection and, most importantly, the people who crew the sound.
+Hastings based Sound System Dub Generals has been nic’ing up the area with a crucial selection of Reggae vinyl for over a decade.
+Dub Generals’ Coz Barnsfield and Dan Carrington are passionate about bringing the authentic Sound System experience to the people.
+If you too love Reggae you’ll probably know what a Sound System is.
+But if you haven’t experienced the delights of being swept into full on physical magical offbeat vortex in a Sound session then suffice it to say that Sound Systems are the combination of equipment, power, music selection and, most importantly, the people who crew the Sound.

-Dub Generals is Coz’s third sound system.
-His first was Minista, which he describes as “…a really small system.
-That was in the 90’s, when everyone else was doing Jungle and I was still trying to hold reggae parties.
+Dub Generals is Coz’s third Sound.
+His first was Minista, which he describes as “…a really small System.
+That was in the 90’s, when everyone else was doing Jungle and I was still trying to hold Reggae parties.
 We had one big bass box and a couple of full range tops.
-So it looked like an old Jah Shaka system from the 70’s, which they used to call the ‘house systems’, where you’ve just got one wardrobe with a big bass speaker in it and a couple of purpose made tops… yeah, that was it.
-But it was loud enough to fill the upstairs of a pub.
+So it looked like an old Jah Shaka Sound System from the 70’s, which they used to call the ‘house systems’, where you’ve just got one wardrobe with a big bass speaker in it and a couple of purpose-made tops… yeah, that was it.
+But it was loud enough to fill upstairs of a pub.
 It weren’t a big banging Sound System but you could please a couple of hundred people in a room.”

-Dan’s enthusiasm and energy for all things technical is obvious.
-He came to Reggae when he was 12 or 13, “…I blame my mum and stepdad, and this was what kicked off the wanting to do speakers and hiring [out equipment] and getting into the industry: they took me to Notting Hill Carnival and I was just like, wow, wow.
+Dan, whose enthusiasm and energy for all things technical is obvious (he designs and makes some of the speaker boxes) came to Reggae when he was 12 or 13, “…I blame my mum and stepdad, and this was what kicked off the wanting to do speakers and hiring [out equipment] and getting into the industry, they took me to Notting Hill Carnival and I was just like, wow, wow.
 What have I been missing out on?
 I walked down the street and it was all different speakers up.
 And I was, wow, OK.
-And that was what influenced me into Reggae dancehall and the genre.”
+And that was what influenced me [to get] into Reggae dancehall and the genre.”

-• Dub Generals will be holding a free session on 13 April 2019, 8.00pm. to 2.00am at Crowley’s Bar joined by brand new Hastings Sound, Humble Rumble.
+Dub Generals will be holding a free session on 13 April 2019, 8pm to 2am at Crowley’s Bar, joined by brand new Hastings Sound, Humble Rumble.

 We hope you have enjoyed reading this article.
 The future of our volunteer led, non-profit publication would be far more secure with the aid of a small donation.
 It only takes a minute and we would be very grateful.